Following the Gospel Trail

 - Mount of Beatitudes – This was the site of the Sermon on the Mount.
 Today the mount is topped by a beautiful church.

-- St. Peter’s Primacy – This church on the water’s edge was built in 1933 and marks the site where Jesus made Peter head of the church.
+- St. Peter’s Primacy, Tabgha – This church on the water’s edge was built in 1933 and marks the site where Jesus made Peter head of the church.
 The church holds the Mensa Christi, a slab of rock thought to be where Jesus sat with his disciples.

-You can continue on from Capernaum to visit the city of Tiberius, the Jordan River, Mount Tabor and Mount Precipice as a continuation of the Gospel Trail.
+You can continue on from Capernaum to visit the city of Tiberias, the Jordan River, Mount Tabor, and Mount Precipice as a continuation of the Gospel Trail.
+Most of these sites can be covered with Nazareth and Galilee tours or Christian Israel tour packages.